kavitha-siratla/CS515-Project1/README.md

 ## How to run the program
 Step 1: Install python3
-Step 2: Clone the git repository or download the map file, adventure.py file to a folder Step 3: Navigate to the folder and run the command python3 adventure.py [map filename]
+Step 2: Clone the git repository or download the map file, adventure.py file to a folder Step 3: Navigate to the folder and run the command "python3 adventure.py [map filename]"

 ## About the program